 How to Make Panang Curry

 You might think it must be difficult to make such a flavorful, aromatic curry, but it’s actually super easy.
-You’ll need a wok or large skillet.
-Put the pan over medium high heat.
-Add the cooking oil and the curry paste.
+You’ll need a wok or large pan.

+Set the pan on the stovetop over medium high heat.
+Add the cooking oil and curry paste.
 Mix that around the pan until the aromas bloom.
 It’s about to smell really good in your kitchen!

 Then add the coconut milk and whisk it all together.
 Add in the chicken and onion and allow it to cook through.
 When it’s just about done, add in the rest of the vegetables and basil.
 Let it simmer for just 2 minutes.
 It’s ready!

 Serve it with rice to soak up the sauce.
 I have also served this with Thai rice noodles and it’s equally delicious.

 YOU MIGHT ALSO LIKE